 It’s often not until you’ve suffered an arm injury that you realise how difficult it is to live your daily life with limited mobility and reduced independence.
 If you’re injured in an accident that was somebody else’s fault, this can be especially frustrating and can feel very unfair.

-If you’ve suffered an arm injury, we can help you understand whether you could make a personal injury claim without paying anything upfront – under a No Win No Fee agreement.
+If you’ve suffered an arm injury, a trained legal adviser can help you understand whether you could make a personal injury claim without paying anything upfront – under a No Win No Fee agreement.